Hormones in our environment - do they affect our risk of cancer?

 What needs to be done?

-Whether or not they are linked to cancer, these chemicals have been tied to other health problems, including infertility and reproductive problems.
+Whether or not EDCs are linked to cancer, these chemicals have been tied to other health problems, including infertility and reproductive problems.
 These issues will also need to be studied carefully.
-In particular, researchers must work out if the children of mothers who are exposed to EDCs could experience problems in later life.
+In particular, researchers must work out if the children of mothers who are exposed to EDCs, either during pregnancy or before, could experience problems in later life.
+More research is therefore needed to get a clearer answer about EDCs and their possible effects on people, including the risk of cancer.
+NHS Choices published a blog post in response to a 2013 report on EDCs by the World Health Organisation.
+This report also highlights the need for more research.

 Question about cancer?
 Contact our information nurse team